Key takeaways

 Late fee: The fee charged by the lender if you make a payment late.

 Approval timeline: The time it takes to underwrite your loan application.
-Many online lenders offer instant approval.
+Many online lenders offer application reviewed promptly.

 Funding timeline: The amount of time it takes for the lender to distribute funds.
 Funds are usually deposited into your bank account within one to three business days.